jasonkhan99/keg-tracker-redux/README.md

 3. As a user, I want to be able to click on a keg to see its detail page.
 4. As a user, I want to see how many pints are left in a keg.
 Hint: A full keg has roughly 124 pints.
 5. As a user, I want to be able to click a button next to a keg whenever I sell a pint of it.
 This should decrease the number of pints left by 1.
 Pints should not be able to go below 0.

+PART 2

+_Update your application to incorporate Redux._

+1. All state in your application should be handled by Redux (even if React can handle it locally).
+2. All reducers should be tested thoroughly, and all tests must be passing.
+3. Action creators and constants should be used.

 ## Component Diagram